 Step 5: Select BACT

-The cost effective analysis of feasible controls shows that UDLN alone constitutes BACT for NOx in this analysis.
-DLN plus SCR was eliminated at Step 4 as a potential control option.

-While UDLN alone constitutes BACT in this analysis, it should be noted that DLN plus SCR is a common BACT emissions control approach for turbine installations, including LNG projects (see Appendix A for other comparable BACT determinations).
+The Project is voluntarily selecting the most stringent NOx control which includes the use of DLN plus SCR at 2 ppmv NOx, as the BACT level of control to be installed.
+DLN plus SCR is a common BACT emissions control approach for turbine installations, including LNG projects (see Appendix A for other comparable BACT determinations).

 CO BACT Analysis